geetulalchandani/BattleShip-Game-/README.md

 \*JavaScript

 # NextSteps

-\*
-*Add a visual counter to display the number of ships shank *Add a visual aspect to the ships being sank
+* Add a visual counter to display the number of ships shank
+* Add a visual aspect to the ships being sank
-*Include sounds a ship is sank
+* Include sounds a ship is sank
-*Improve AI and implement a multi-player option
+* Improve AI and implement a multi-player option

-/*